 - 2.1 The electricity supply industry in the Northern Territory is regulated through the Electricity Reform Act, Electricity Networks (Third Party Access) Act, Utilities Commission Act and associated legislation.
 This regulatory framework was introduced on 1 April 2000. - 2.2 The regulatory framework is primarily focused on regulating the activities of electricity industry participants and customers in the Darwin-Katherine, Alice Springs and Tennant Creek power systems referred to as the market systems.
 Key elements of the framework are: - third party access to the Darwin-Katherine, Alice Springs and Tennant Creek electricity networks; - all customers became contestable from 1 April 2010; and - an independent economic regulator, the Utilities Commission, to regulate monopoly electricity services, licence market participants and enforce regulatory standards for market conduct and service performance. - 2.3 The Power and Water Corporation (PWC) is the main electricity business in the market systems, generating the majority of electricity used, operating the electricity networks and supplying retail services.
-PWC is also a major electricity supplier in regional and remote parts of the Territory, and is the water and sewerage service provider throughout the Territory. - 2.4 PWC is a vertically integrated Territory Government owned corporation with generation, network and retail business units operating as separate businesses.1 The commercial relationship and transactions between each unit is subject to oversight and regulation by the Commission.2 PWC is also subject to oversight by a shareholding Minister (currently the Treasurer) and a portfolio Minister (currently the Minister for Essential Services). - 2.5 In the three market systems, PWC has been the only electricity retailer in recent years, supplying electricity to about 72 000 customers at 30 June 2010.3 The Commission granted a standard electricity retail licence to QEnergy Ltd in February 2011.
-The Commission understands that QEnergy intends retailing to larger electricity users. - 2.6 PWC is also the main electricity generator, with about 89 per cent of generation capacity in the market systems.
-There are four other generators producing electricity in
+PWC is also a major electricity supplier in regional and remote parts of the Territory, and is the water and sewerage service provider throughout the Territory. - 2.4 PWC is a vertically integrated Northern Territory government owned corporation with generation, network and retail business units operating as separate businesses.2 The commercial relationship and transactions between each unit are subject to oversight and regulation by the Commission.3 PWC is also subject to oversight by a shareholding Minister (currently the Treasurer) and a portfolio Minister (currently the Minister for Essential Services). - 2.5 PWC has been the only electricity retailer operating in the Territory in recent years, supplying electricity to 76 603 customers at 30 June 2011.4 - 2.6 The Commission granted a standard electricity retail licence to QEnergy Ltd (QEnergy) in February 2011. - 2.7 PWC is the main electricity generator, with about 89 per cent of generation capacity in the market systems.
+There are four other generators producing electricity in the Darwin-Katherine and Alice Springs systems.
+However, these businesses generate

-1 This paper refers to the separate business units as PWC Retail, PWC Networks and PWC Generation.
+2 This paper refers to the separate business units as PWC Retail, PWC Networks and PWC Generation.

-2 Regulatory instruments include the licensing framework and the Northern Territory Electricity Ring-Fencing Code.
+Regulatory instruments include the licensing framework and the Northern Territory Electricity Ring-Fencing Code.